 The Independent Appraisal Presumption is why the 409A industry exists—private companies need an objective third-party to determine the FMV of their Common stock.

-When it comes to 409As, you'll want the lowest strike price possible.
+When it comes to 409As, you'll want the lowest strike price possible, while still accurate valuation methods.
 The lower the strike price of an option, the more the option holder will receive when they sell the underlying stock.

 The Market Approach, Income Approach, and Asset Approach are the three most common methodologies valuation providers use during a 409A:

-The OPM Backsolve is used when your company has recently raised an equity financing round.
-It can be safely assumed that new investors paid a fair market value for the equity, which is used to estimate the company's common FMV.
-However, adjustments must be made because most new investors are receiving preferred stock.
+When your company raises an equity financing round, valuation providers typically use the OPM Backsolve method.
+It can be safely assumed that new investors paid a fair market value for the equity, but investors receive preferred stock.
+So, adjustments must be made to determine the fair market value for common stock. which is used to estimate the company's common stock FMV.
 Other Market-based Approaches use financial multiple information (revenue, net income, EBITDA, etc) from publicly traded comparable companies to estimate the company's equity value.

-This is for very early stage companies who have not raised money and don’t generate revenue.
+For very early-stage companies who have not raised money and don’t generate revenue, the Asset Approach is often used.
 This approach calculates a company's net asset value to determine a proper valuation for a company.

 Once you've selected your independent appraiser, you'll need to start compiling the information necessary for the valuation firm to perform your 409A.